thunder033/262DesignProject/README.md

 The Financial Portfolio Tracking System (FPTS) is a JavaFX application for managing a portfolio of holdings (equities and cash accounts).
-Users can also import and export said holdings
+Users can also import and export said holdings, simulate market environments with their holdings, track a special list of holdings for price fluctuations, and make transactions.

 Below is how to install and run FPTS: